aws-samples/amazon-ivs-simple-chat-web-demo/README.md

 # Amazon IVS Simple Chat demo

-A demo web application intended as an educational tool for demonstrating how Amazon IVS, in conjunction with other AWS services, can be used to build a compelling customer experience for live video with chat use-cases.
+A demo web application intended as an educational tool for demonstrating how you can build a very simple Chat backend.
+In conjunction with Amazon IVS, it can be used to build a compelling customer experience for live streams with chat use-cases.

 **This project is intended for education purposes only and not for production usage.**